 About the project

 The monument along with its surroundings occupies over 20,000 square meters and is surrounded by a 12 square km artificial lake.
-It is the world’s tallest statue with a height of 182 meters.
+It’s the world’s tallest statue with a height of 182 meters.

-As a memorial to Sardar, the statue will not only remind every individual of our great nation’s freedom struggle but will also inspire the people of our country to inculcate Sardar Patel’s visionary ideologies of unity, patriotism, inclusive growth and good governance.
+As a memorial to Sardar, the statue won’t only remind every individual of our great nation’s freedom struggle but will also inspire the people of our country to inculcate Sardar Patel’s visionary ideologies of unity, patriotism, inclusive growth and good governance.

 This monument will not just be a mute memorial like the rest, but a fully functional, purpose-serving tribute that will spur all-round socio-economic development, in the form of better connectivity, healthcare and education infrastructure, a research center for agriculture development and various tribal development initiatives.